henrybear327/docker-squid/README.md

 `Dockerfile` to create a [Docker](https://www.docker.com/) container image for [Squid proxy server](http://www.squid-cache.org/).

 Squid is a caching proxy for the Web supporting HTTP, HTTPS, FTP, and more.
-It reduces bandwidth and improves response times by caching and reusing frequently-requested web pages.
+It reduces bandwidth and improves response times by caching and reusing frequently requested web pages.
 Squid has extensive access controls and makes a great server accelerator.

 ## Contributing